jaykeny/tidy-tube/README.md

 ```
 // Settings
 const SETTINGS = {
-  hideMembersOnly: true,
+  hideMembersOnly: true,  // hide member only videos
   minViews: 100000,       // hide normal videos under this
-  hideLiveUnder: 100000 // hide live streams with fewer viewers than this
+  hideLiveUnder: 100000,  // hide live streams with fewer viewers than this
+  hideOlderThanMonths: 1, // hide videos older than this number of months
+  hideWatched: true       // hide videos with watched progress bar
 };

 // Helper function to hide element + parent if applicable